Research Topic: Normally Distributed Percentile Dice

 Answer: In a previous research topic Six Sided Dice Roll Distribution we see that a bell curve that approximates a normal distribution needs at least three dice.
 The more dice used the narrower the curve and the less likely a low or high result is.
 This implies the best rolls will likely use three or four dice.

-This tool graphs some of the best approximations and allows others to be tested.
+I've used the AnyDice online dice tool to graph some of the best approximations.
+It allows others to be tested.

 The first option, 3d30+4, doesn't have much going for it.
 There are options with a wider range.
 The dice can be found on eBay.